Police: Thieves targeting homes of families attending funerals in Milford, Holliston

-In the past week, there have been two break-ins in Milford and one in Holliston, according to the Milford Police Department.
+In the past week, there have been two break-ins in Milford and one in Holliston, according to Milford Police Deputy Chief Jim Falvey.

 An investigation into all three incidents is ongoing.